salesforce/rules_spring/tools/springboot/README.md

 bazel run //samples/helloworld
 ```

-Or, if you prefer to target the jar directly:
+In production environments, you will likely not have Bazel installed nor the Bazel workspace files.
+This is the primary use case for the executable jar file.
+Run the jar file locally using *java* like so:

 ```
 java -jar bazel-bin/samples/helloworld/helloworld.jar
 ```

-You might have to add additional runtime external dependencies to your *BUILD* file until it starts up cleanly.
+The executable jar file is ready to be copied to your production environment.

 ## In Depth